 Best practices of ACE's winning institutions are highlighted.
 Within these best practices, common themes emerged that include: legacy projects, exemplary communication, retirement and financial planing, health insurance, counseling, and maintaing a relationship with the instituion.
 Furthmore, legal issues concerning the Age Discrimination in Employment Act, the Employee Retirement Income Security Act, and the IRS code are easily explained in this publication.

 Recognizing and Rewarding Best Practices for Senior Faculty: 15 Institutions Honored with $100,000 Grants

-"This competition, focused on senior faculty careers, provides opportunity to showcase some of the leading practices in the country," said Claire Van Ummersen, project director and senior advisor in ACE's Leadership and Lifelong Learning division.
+"This competition, focused on senior faculty careers, provides opportunity to showcase some of the leading practices in the country," said Claire Van Ummersen, senior advisor in ACE's Leadership Programs division.
 "The winners will have occasions to disseminate information about their award-winning programs that support both long-serving faculty and the needs of colleges and universities to maintain a vibrant faculty community."